grygy/pv217-microservices-materials/05/README.md

 ### 4. Implement integration tests for `PassengerResource`

-Go to `PassengerResourceIT` and implement the todo's.
+Go to `PassengerResourceTestIT` and implement the todo's.
 One test has already been implemented; use it as an example.
 In this test, you don't need to mock anything; you will test the whole system.

 ### 5. Verify if everything is working